data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 Throughout this book you'll see data accessed in a multitude of ways.
 Sometimes we've pulled the data directly from a website, while other times we ask you to load the data from a `.csv` or `.xls` file.
-We've also provided each of the datasets used in this book as `.rda` files that are accessible via the {dataedu} package.
+We've also provided each of the datasets used in this book as `.rda` files that are accessible via the {dataedu} package [@R-dataedu].
 More details about the {dataedu} package on be found [on GitHub](https://github.com/data-edu/dataedu) (https://github.com/data-edu/dataedu), however we'll walk through the basic steps here as well.

 Once you've installed the {dataedu} package (described above), you can use the `install_dataedu()` function to download all of the packages we'll be using in this text.